apache/solr/solr/benchmark/docs/jmh-profilers-setup.md

 <br/>

-We do not want **debug symbols** stripped from Java for the best experience.
+Ensuring that **Debug symbols** remain available provides the best experience for optimal profiling accuracy and heap-analysis.

 And it also turns out that if we use async-profiler's **alloc** option to sample and create flamegraphs for heap usage, the **debug** symbols are _required_.